Skip to main content

 Service Accountkubernetes.pod.service_account

-To use Linux attributes in path templates, see the Debian/Ubuntu integration guide
+To use Linux attributes in path templates, see how to install the SPIRL Agent on Debian or Ubuntu.